cbarond/Pattern-Scraper/README.md

 # Pattern-Scraper
- A script to extract text from a pattern/recipe without images.
+ A script to extract text from a pattern/recipe without images into a Word document.